-A new key instrument in the EU product safety legal framework, the Regulation (EU) 2023/988 on general product safety ("General Product Safety Regulation"), came into force on 12 June 2023 and will apply from 13 December 2024.
-The General Product Safety Regulation will replace the current General Product Safety Directive and the EU Food Imitating Product Directive 87/357/EEC.
-In 2024, Czech law will have to be adapted to the new rules.
-The General Product Safety Regulation builds on the current General Product Safety Directive and will continue to provide a minimal standard for nonfood products to protect consumers.
-This legislation is often described as a safety net for products or risks not caught by other EU legislation.
-Consumer safety manifesting itself both in terms of safety related to the placing of products on the market and traceability of products, as well as in obligations relating to the recalls of products and market surveillance, remains the focus of the rules.
-The regulation applies to nonfood products and to all sales channels, and the rules relating to product safety obligations are prescribed not only for the economic operators such as manufacturers, importers and distributors, but also for the providers of online marketplaces.
+A new key instrument in the EU product safety legal framework, the General Product Safety Regulation, entered into force on 12 June 2023 and applies as from 13 December 2024.
+The General Product Safety Regulation replaced the EU General Product Safety Directive 2001/95/EC ("General Product Safety Directive") and the EU Food Imitating Product Directive 87/357/EEC.
+The General Product Safety Regulation builds on the General Product Safety Directive and continues to provide a minimal standard for nonfood products to protect consumers.
+This legislation is often described as a safety net for nonfood products to protect consumers or risks not caught by other EU legislation.
+Consumer safety manifesting itself both in terms of safety related to the placing of products on the market and the traceability of products, as well as in obligations related to recalls of products and market surveillance, remains the focus of the rules.
+The regulation applies to nonfood products and all sales channels, and the rules related to product safety obligations are prescribed not only for economic operators such as manufacturers, importers and distributors, but also for providers of online marketplaces.
+However, it excludes certain categories of products from its application, such as medicinal products, food and feed, living plants and animals, or antiques.
+The General Product Safety Regulation imposes a general duty on economic operators to only place or make available on the market safe products.
+For each product covered by the regulation, there has to be a responsible economic operator in the EU.
+The safety of products must be assessed, considering, in particular, certain criteria (e.g., the characteristics of the product, the effect on other products, the presentation of the product, labelling, any warnings and safety instructions and information, or the appearance of the product).
+This regulation also outlines cases where a product is presumed to be safe.
+If a product is deemed dangerous in one EU member state, it is presumed to be dangerous in all others.
+When a product is recalled, the information must be made available to the public in clear and detailed language.
+Additionally, consumers must be offered an effective, cost-free and timely remedy.

-On 6 April 2023, a new Act No. 87/2023 Coll., on Market Surveillance of Products, implementing Regulation (EU) 2019/1020 on Market Surveillance and Compliance of Products became effective.
+On 6 April 2023, a new Act No. 87/2023 Coll., on Market Surveillance of Products, implementing Regulation (EU) 2019/1020 on Market Surveillance and Compliance of Products, became effective.
 This act defines the single liaison office as the Ministry of Industry and Trade and its tasks, sets out the institutional setup of market surveillance of products covered by EU legislation listed in Annex I of the implemented regulation, adds a list of supervisory powers of supervisory authorities, and sets out measures that supervisory authorities may impose and the procedure for their imposition.